ivotron/popper2-paper/paper/paper.md

 Most of these popular workflow engines like Pegasus, Airflow, and Luigi also require a standalone service that users need to learn how to deploy and interact with before executing workflows, thus adding to the complexity.
 Popper also mitigates this issue as it can be downloaded and run as a standalone executable and does not assume any service deployment or infrastructural management before running workflows.

-### Container native workflow execution engines
+### Container-native workflow execution engines

-Container native paradigm encourages shifting the entire software development lifecycle which includes building, testing, debugging, and deployment to within software containers.
+The container-native paradigm encourages shifting the entire software development lifecycle which includes building, testing, debugging, and deployment to within software containers.
 The workflow engines that assume running steps of a workflow inside separate containers are usually termed as container-native workflow engines.
 Streamflow [@_streamflow_], Flyte [@_flyte_], and Dray [@_dray_] are some well-known examples of container-native workflow execution engines.
 Some of these container-native workflow engines like Flyte and Dray are built around a client-server architecture requiring some service deployment effort before being able to run workflows on them.